 One subtopic which is covered more extensively in IP Mathematics than ‘O’ Level Math is the topic of functions.
 Inverse functions, composite functions, range and domain of a function is taught in IP Mathematics but not ‘O’ Level Additional Mathematics.

 IB Super is now offering IP Math tuition for various students in the Integrated Programme.
-The main goal of a tutor is to help their students reach their fullest potential through a comprehensive and customised lesson plan.
+The main goal of an IP Math tutor in Singapore is to help their students reach their fullest potential through a comprehensive and customised lesson plan.

 Our programme was uniquely crafted to emulate the IP syllabus of an IP school.
 The tutor also ensures that students understand the foundation of key mathematical concepts so that they’ll be able to apply them to different situations and questions.